cloudbasti/swe_ai_tech/lectures/week-03/lecture-03.md

 - Apply prompt engineering fundamentals and best practices
 - Configure and use Cursor rules files effectively
 - Implement professional Git feature branch workflows
+- Understand the concepts of a REST API
 - Integrate AI tools with development workflows

 ## 🔧 Prerequisites